Canal Lock Water Budget Planner

 Rules: boats must meet the correct gate state to pass.
 Green refill droplets restore water.
 Red spill surges waste water if they hit the chamber.
 Speed rises as your streak grows.

 This game does not change the calculator result.
-It is just a playful way to reinforce the same idea: every lock movement has a water cost, and good operations balance traffic against available supply.
+It is only a playful reminder that every lock movement carries a water cost and that good operations have to balance traffic with supply.

 Embed this calculator